 Diversity isn’t the “end all,” it’s just the start

 While diversity in and of itself won’t lead to success, this is a great start.
 By implementing a selection process, adopting governance policy, and investing in workforce training, you take necessary measures to set up the board for success.
-These steps will encourage and foster an environment of inclusion for the organization’s other aspects.
+These steps will encourage and foster an environment of inclusion for the nonprofit organization’s other aspects.
 The impact will transcend staff, even increasing diversity in the volunteer corps.
 Boards with cultural, ethnic, gender, and professional diversity tend to have a more diverse leadership cadre, resulting in diversified resources.
 Just be sure to err on the side of caution, don’t get overzealous and select polar opposites; this may create the perfect environment for conflict.
 Doing so could act as a pitfall if not navigated in a thoughtful manner, but when done correctly will increase the likelihood of success from the onset.
 Diversity in nonprofit governance will continue to be a sought after “must have,” and not just for the obvious reasons of cultural and societal norms.
-Diversity also impacts long term performance of an organization, so get ahead of the curve and plan for the future today.
+Diversity also impacts long term performance of a nonprofit organization, so get ahead of the curve and plan for the future today.